By using this site, you agree to the Privacy Policy and Terms of Use.

 Chicken with Preserved Lemon & Olives — Method

 1. Heat olive oil in the tagine or Dutch oven over medium heat.
-Brown chicken pieces 3–4 minutes per side until golden.
-Remove and set aside.
+Brown chicken pieces 3–4 minutes per side until golden, then remove and set aside.

-2. Add onions and garlic.
-Sweat until translucent, about 6–8 minutes.
-Stir in ginger, cumin, turmeric, and saffron (saffron should be soaked in a tablespoon of warm water or stock beforehand).
-Toast spices 30–60 seconds to bloom aroma.
+2. Add onions and garlic and sweat until translucent, about 6–8 minutes.
+Stir in ginger, cumin, turmeric and soaked saffron and toast 30–45 seconds to bloom aroma.

-3. Return chicken to the base.
-Add preserved lemon slices, olives, and chicken stock.
-Bring to a simmer, then reduce to the lowest heat and cover with the lid.
+3. Return chicken to the base, add preserved lemon slices, olives and stock.
+Bring to a gentle simmer, cover and lower heat to a bare simmer.

-4. Simmer gently 45–60 minutes, rotating pieces halfway through for even cooking.
-Sauce should reduce but remain moist.
-Finish with a squeeze of fresh lemon and chopped parsley before serving.
+4. Simmer 45–60 minutes, rotating pieces halfway for even cooking.
+Finish with chopped parsley and a squeeze of fresh lemon before serving.

 Lamb with Prunes and Almonds — Method

-1. Brown lamb cubes in oil in batches to avoid overcrowding; set aside browned meat.
+1. Brown lamb cubes in batches to avoid steaming; set aside browned meat.
+Proper browning builds Maillard flavors that deepen the sauce.

 2. Sauté onions until caramelized.
-Add Ras el Hanout and cinnamon; cook 30–60 seconds to release fragrance.
-Return lamb and add stock.
-Stir in prunes and honey.
+Add ras el hanout and cinnamon; toast briefly to release oils.
+Return lamb, add stock, prunes and honey, then cover and simmer low.

 Vegetable Tagine with Chickpeas — Method

-1. Salt eggplant slices and let sit 20 minutes to reduce bitterness and oil absorption; rinse and pat dry.
-Sear eggplant, carrot, and zucchini pieces in a little oil to build flavor.
-Remove and set aside.
+1. Salt eggplant slices and let sit 20 minutes; rinse and pat dry.
+Sear eggplant, carrot and zucchini to concentrate flavor, then set aside.

 Detailed nutritional information per serving